snarrenberg/westerparse/README.rst

 License
 -------

-The project is licensed under the LGPL or BSD license.
+The project is licensed under the BSD license.
-..
-See :doc:`license`.